 \textbf{Model architecture.} Thanks to the spatially structured organization of the proposed GaussianCube, standard 3D convolution is sufficient to effectively extract and aggregate the features of neighboring Gaussians without elaborate designs.
-We leverage the popular U-Net network for diffusion~\cite{nichol2021improved,dhariwal2021diffusion} and simply replace the original 2D convolution layer to their 3D counterparts.
-The upsampling, downsampling and attention operations are also replaced with corresponding 3D implementations.
+We leverage the standard U-Net network for diffusion~\cite{nichol2021improved,dhariwal2021diffusion} and simply replace the original 2D operators including convolution, attention, upsampling and downsampling with their 3D counterparts.

-\textbf{Conditioning mechanism.} When performing class-conditional diffusion training, we use adaptive group normalization (AdaGN)~\cite{dhariwal2021diffusion} to inject conditions of class labels $\bm{c}_{\text{cls}}$ into our model, which can be defined as: